Topazos Ancient Name for Peridot

-Topazos was an ancient name for the gemstone known today as peridot.
+The green gemstone known today as peridot was once called topazos.
 It's believed to have been discovered around 300 BC on St. Johns Island or Zabargad as it's known in Arabic.

 In most cases where the word topaz has been used historically it's believed the stone is probably peridot.
 The mineral known today as topaz is not believed to have been known much before the 1700's.